waseem18/tango_with_django_book/17/chapters/models_templates.rst

 .. warning:: While you can use spaces in URLs, it is considered to be unsafe to use them.
 Check out `IETF Memo on URLs <http://www.ietf.org/rfc/rfc1738.txt>`_ to read more.

 Then we need to override the ``save`` method of the ``Category`` model, which we will call the ``slugify`` method and update the ``slug`` field with it.
-Note that everytime the category name changes, the slug will also change.
+Note that every time the category name changes, the slug will also change.
 Update your model, as shown below, and add in the import.

 .. code-block:: python